itsdax/RSPeer-Webwalker/README.md

 # RSPeer-Webwalker

 Fast and customizable webwalker for RSPeer.
 Instantly calculates a path to your destination and walks it.
 Accounts for path requirements (quests, items, level), teleports, and shortcuts.
 Handles script pauses and stops.
 Dynamic walking conditions and exit conditions.
+Features collision aware randomness when selecting which tiles to walk on.

 #### Creating DaxWalker instance
 ```java